denten-books/plain-text/2-device.md

 [^ln1-kant]: Or at least proceeding as if one has agency to structure one's own experience, despite the overwhelming evidence for determinism.

-[^ln1-margin]: The prominence of Turing's voice in the lecture notes could be attributed to his later prominence.

 [^ln2-moaran]: There is evidence that Ludwig Wittgenstein, the subject of this section, read Russian and that he visited the Soviet Union in the 1930s.
 Both